Scientific Name

 Description

-Echeveria lutea is a beautiful small succulent that forms a usually solitary rosette of narrow, reddish-purple leaves with upturned margins forming a deep trough and the apical portion upturned like a horn.
-The rosette can reach up to 8 inches (20 cm) in diameter.
-The coloration and upturned margins are most prominent when water-stressed or the plant is grown in full sun.
+Echeveria lutea is a beautiful small succulent that typically forms a solitary rosette of narrow, reddish-purple leaves with upturned margins.
+The rosette can reach a diameter of up to 8 inches (20 cm).
+The upturned margins of the leaves create a deep trough shape, with the apical portion curving upwards like a horn.
+The vibrant coloration and upturned margins become most prominent when the plant is water-stressed or grown in full sun.

-The unbranched inflorescences appear during summer, rising well above the foliage on a straight stalk and arching towards the tip so the lemon-yellow flowers point downwards.
+During the summer, unbranched inflorescences rise well above the foliage on a straight stalk that arches at the tip, causing the lemon-yellow flowers to point downwards.
 The flower stalk can grow up to 12 inches (30 cm) tall.

 Hardiness